Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/iam-user/README.md

 ### 4.2 IAM user vs role – how do you explain and use them in Terraform?

-- **IAM user**: represents a person or long‑lived identity; can have console passwords and access keys.[web:20]
+- **IAM user**: represents a person or long‑lived identity; can have console passwords and access keys.
-- **IAM role**: assumed by users, services, or external accounts; does not have long‑lived keys and is better for workloads (EC2/EKS/Lambda) and temporary elevated access.[web:20]
+- **IAM role**: assumed by users, services, or external accounts; does not have long‑lived keys and is better for workloads (EC2/EKS/Lambda) and temporary elevated access.
 In Terraform:

 - Use `aws_iam_role` + `aws_iam_role_policy_attachment` for workloads and cross‑account access.
-- Use users only where necessary (e.g., human users) and prefer roles with SSO for production.[web:20]
+- Use users only where necessary (e.g., human users) and prefer roles with SSO for production.

 ---